shrutika8896/aggregator-service/README.md

 The following GraphQL queries are available:

-- `getGitHubIssues`: Fetches issues from a specified GitHub repository.
+- `githubIssues`: Fetches issues from a specified GitHub repository.
-- `getGitLabIssues`: Fetches issues from a specified GitLab project.
+- `githubRepositories`: Fetches issues from a specified github repository.
+- `githubUserProfile`: Fetch user profile based on username
+- `githubOrganizationMembers`: Fetch members in the organizations
 - Additional queries and mutations can be added as needed.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any enhancements or bug fixes.

-## License
+## Logging

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+Check the application logs on : https://onenr.io/02R578DpgQb